Regional Department for Europe

 - Advocacy: ensuring a central position of tourism in the national governance and policymaking

 - Communication: supporting Members to achieve their communication objectives by coaching and lending voice

 - Knowledge & expertise: providing training and guidance to improve knowledge, skills, understanding and implementation of tourism related initiatives

 - Sustainability: introducing different tools and mechanisms to ensure a balance between the environmental, economic and socio-cultural aspects of tourism development

-The Region for Europe is the biggest and most diverse region in the UNWTO with 42 Member States, 2 Associate Members and 1 Permanent Observer.
+The Region for Europe is the biggest and most diverse region in UN Tourism with 41 Member States, 2 Associate Members and 1 Permanent Observer.
 The countries in the region generate roughly one half of global international tourist arrivals.

 The majority of Members in the region belong to various supranational organizations, most notably the European Union, the Organization of the Black Sea Economic Cooperation, the Commonwealth of Independent States and the EU Candidate Countries.
 The Department also collaborates with the non-member countries in the region.

 Calle Poeta Joan Maragall, 42